HecatePhy/website-academic/content/publication/DATE24_sageroute2/index.md

 ---
-title: 'SAGERoute: Synergistic Analog Routing Considering Geometric and Electrical Constraints with Manual Design Compatibility'
+title: 'SAGERoute 2.0: Hierarchical Analog and Mixed Signal Routing Considering Versatile Routing Scenarios'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here